Content of this article:

 Windows 10 includes a built-in troubleshooter, which can stop the Windows Update Services, clear Update cache (rename the SoftwareDistribution folder to SoftwareDistribution.old) and restart the Windows Update Services.
 With the help of it, you can fix Windows 10 update stuck at 99 or 0.

-Step 1.
-Boot into safe mode.
-You can hold down the Shift key as you click Power and Restart in Windows 10.
+1. Boot into safe mode.
+You can hold down the Shift key while you click Power and Restart in Windows 10.
 And then navigate to Troubleshoot > Advanced Options > Windows Startup Settings > Restart > Safe Mode.

 net stop wuauserv